flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     Below is the current flight plan we are utilizing:

     ```title="Current Sample Flight Plan"
-    EGFF/30 BCN1A BCN N864 OKTEM OKTEM1M EGCC/23R
+    EGFF/30 BCN1A BCN P69 DIZIM N864 MONTY AXCIS1M EGCC/23R
     ```

     Let's imagine for this example that there was no airway between `BCN` and `OKTEM`.
 The flight plan would look like the following:

     ```title="Example NO AIRWAY Flight Plan"
-    EGFF/30 BCN1A BCN DCT OKTEM OKTEM1M EGCC/23R
+    EGFF/30 BCN1A BCN DCT DIZIM DCT MONTY AXCIS1M EGCC/23R
     ```

     !!! note ""
-        The airway `N864` was replaced with `DCT` indicating from waypoint `BCN` proceed direct to `OKTEM`.
+        The airwayS `P69` and `N864` was replaced with `DCT` indicating from waypoint `BCN` proceed direct to `DIZIM` and after that proceed direct to `MONTY`.

     When you encounter this type of routing, there are a couple of ways to input this leg without the use of the airways page on the MCDU.